thiru-84/memory-game/README.md

 # Memory Game
 Memory Game where players flip cards to find matching pairs.
-This game has been created using HTML for structure, CSS for styling, and JavaScript (DOM manipulation) for game logic.

 # Tech Used
 HTML - Structure of the game.